I'm a director, producer and writer, and the founder of Trickster Pictures.

 After graduating, I returned to Europe to work as a producer and director on several short films and documentaries, including MEYERHOLD'S FLIGHT (2018) and THE WANDERERS (2020).
 During the Covid-19 pandemic, I directed an experimental feature-length single-take comedy AT THE MOVIES (2020), which blends theatre and cinema and was shot entirely in one take.
-Last year, I released the first Baltic western WILD EAST (2021), while my first release of 2022 is the single-take comedy THE TASTE OF WATER (2021), a single-take satire taking on the post-truth era, which premiered internationally at Tallinn Black Nights, as well as NEON SPRING (2022), a techno-infused youth drama that had its premiere at Edinburgh International Film Festival and has traveled festivals around the world.
+Thereafter I released the first Baltic western WILD EAST (2021).
+My latest works as a director are THE TASTE OF WATER (2021), a single-take satire taking on the post-truth era, which premiered internationally at Tallinn Black Nights, as well as NEON SPRING (2022), a techno-infused youth drama that had its premiere at Edinburgh International Film Festival and has traveled festivals around the world.
 It was also acquired by Magnolia Pictures International.

 When I'm not directing, producing or writing for the screen, I'm exploring new forms of devised theatre, and curating lecture programs in cinema for schools.
 I have also taught screenwriting, new media and directing in the bachelor's program at the Latvian Academy of Culture.